Why is my Furnace Blowing Cold Air? A Denver Tech Answers

 High-efficiency furnaces (90% AFUE and up) create condensation, which is drained out via a drain line.

 However, if that line becomes clogged, water backs up into the furnace, causing a switch to shut down the burners.
-No burners, as you could guess by now, means no heat!
+No burners means no heat!